Tattoo Sizing Guide

 Smaller tattoos will be less painful and take a lot less time than big tattoos.
 Intricate tattoos may take many hours and multiple sessions.
 If you are worried about time or pain, a smaller tattoo is best for you.
 Many people dread having to sit in a tattoo chair for hours, while some do not mind it and will do whatever it takes for their dream design.

 The size of your tattoo determines where on your body you can get it.
-Tiny tattoos can go anywhere, including inside of your lips or on your eyelid.
+Tiny tattoos can go anywhere, including the inside of your lips or even on your eyelid.
 Large, detailed designs require a vast area, like your back, stomach, or thigh.

 Deciding what size you want your tattoo will help you choose where on your body you want it, and vice versa.
 If you know that you want a tattoo across your entire chest, it’s pointless to look at small tattoo designs.
 Look for something large and detailed that can cover your surface area and look fantastic.

 How to Measure Your Tattoo

 Tattoos are measured in square inches.
 To determine your tattoo size, simply multiply the height of your tattoo with the width at the longest points.
 A small wrist or ankle tattoo might end up being 2 inches tall and 1 inch wide, making it a 2 square inch tattoo.

 A large tattoo might be 5 inches by 8 inches on your back, making it a 40 square inch tattoo.
 Full sleeves are often measured between 100 and 160 sq inches, while half sleeves are around 50 to 60 square inches.

 If you already have an area in mind, measure your body’s location that you want the tattoo.
 Map out a rectangle on your skin and measure how tall and wide it is.
 Now you know how large the design needs to be, and you can begin searching for designs that would look good at that size.